 What doesn't work so well - in my opinion at least - is tannin and high alcohol which can emphasise and unbalance the spice in a curry.
 So although ripe fruity reds can work - especially with meaty curries like rogan josh - you don’t really want a 15% oaky monster.

 It’s also worth bearing in mind that many Indian restaurants don’t have brilliant wine lists so it’s a question of what will pair best rather than what’s ideal.
 Here are 5 good all-rounders that I think do the job.

 A fruity rosé

-This style of wine has consistently come out best in the tastings I’ve done for the What Food, What Wine? competition in the past.
+Fruity rosés have consistently come out best in the tastings I’ve done for the What Food, What Wine? competition in the past.
 Think Spain, Portugal or South America rather than Provence.
 See for example this Andhra Curry-leaf chicken that would pair well with a dry-ish Portuguese or Chilean rosé.

 Off-dry riesling will certainly work with chicken, fish and vegetable curries, if not with very meaty ones or ones with a powerful tomato sauce.
 German, Austrian, Australian and New Zealand rieslings would all do the trick.